 Thinking back to where we’d been with 33N, we’d learned so much.
 We taught ourselves tons of lessons, invested in a reusable tool, and ended up with a solution that could help multiple companies consume Tableau at scale.

 The Tableau Deployment Library that we built now has loads of scripts and code infrastructure.
-It follows a sequence of events—and the output is that you have a production-ready Tableau Server.
+It follows a sequence of events—and the output is that you have a production-ready Tableau Server on AWS.

 And yeah, it’s unique.
 We built something and can now offer it as a reusable product!

 That’s way further than we ever predicted we’d be at this point in the game.

 Now, M1 can make better decisions.
 Its analytics team can empower teams across M1 with Tableau dashboards within hours instead of weeks.
 And that team can focus on building timely and insightful dashboards without having to worry about server availability or perform repetitive maintenance tasks.

 For more details about our Tableau Deployment Library, head here.

 Learn more about M1 Finance and their Finance Super App here.